Wisconsin birth certificates to include new gender-neutral identification option for parents

 The announcement follows an executive order signed by Evers on June 1 that directed state agencies to use gender-neutral language in external communications.

+“We are so pleased that Wisconsin created a more inclusive birth certificate form to reflect the families of our state and community.
+This change allows all birthing parents to focus solely on their newborn.”

-Updated information about the State Vital Records Office can be found at the office's website.
+Updated information about the State Vital Records Office can be found on the office’s website.

+The announcement follows an executive order directing state agencies to use gender-neutral language in external communications.